-(CNN) — When celebrating the Cinco de Mayo holiday, consider a more authentic Mexican experience than simply ordering a margarita and chips and salsa at the local sports bar.
+(CNN) — When celebrating the Cinco de Mayo holiday, would you like a more authentic Mexican experience than simply ordering a margarita and chips and salsa at the local sports bar?

-Not ready for a trip to Mexico right now?
-There is plenty of Mexico to explore and celebrate in the United States since much of the Southwest was once part of our neighbor to the south.
+But maybe you're not ready for a trip to Mexico either.
+Well, there is plenty of Mexico to explore and celebrate in the United States since much of the Southwest was once part of our neighbor to the south.

 Cinco de Mayo is not Mexican Independence Day, which was September 16, 1810.